krzkaczor/cheatcalls-eip/README.md

 ## Rationale

 We decided to use new, unique prefix `cheat_` to avoid any naming collisions with currently implemented methods.

-This allows introducing this EIP without breaking backwards compatibility.
+To simplify overall interface we decided to drop possibility to impersonate a concrete account (`cheat_impersonateAccount`) amd instead use `cheat_impersonateAllAccounts` to impersonate all accounts.

 ## Backwards Compatibility